Have you ever stopped for a second and considered why you behave the way you do? Why do you do one thing instead of another?

 But what if we could add another input to that equation?

 + Financial Advice

-Over the next few months, several Viridian Advisory advisors are using their considerable experience to work through how adding a financial advisor to the equation can help clients rise above bias and help ‘you live the life that you choose’.
+Over the next few months, a number of Viridian Advisory Advisors are going to discuss adding a financial advisor to the equation can help clients rise above bias and help you live the life that you choose.

 From familiarity bias to anchoring…